AbdoAlshoki2/Git-Roaster/README.md

 roast config --set-llm-provider groq --set-api-key <your-api-key>
 ```

-> Notice the `--set-api-key` flag requires to set the llm provider, by default it will use GroqAPI.
+> Notice the `--set-api-key` flag requires to set the llm provider, by default it will use Groq API.
 >
-> I made GroqAPI is the default provider because it is free and support multiple models (you can use bigger models like `openai/gpt-oss-120b` or `meta-llama/llama-4-maverick-17b-128e-instruct` for better responses and instructions following but have limited tokens per minute rate, or you can model like `groq/compound` to get more context but may be insufficient).
+> I made Groq API the default provider because it is free and support multiple models (you can use bigger models like `openai/gpt-oss-120b` or `meta-llama/llama-4-maverick-17b-128e-instruct` for better responses and instructions following but have limited tokens per minute rate, or you can model like `groq/compound` to get more context but may be insufficient).
+>
+> However, Groq API may not be suitable for large data content or long chats since their limits will be exceeded, you can use your own OpenAI key, use Groq API with paid plans, or you can go with OpeRouter for free models.

-Also you can set the model id from any of the above providers, check [GroqAPI models](https://console.groq.com/docs/rate-limits) or [OpenAI models](https://platform.openai.com/docs/models):
+Also you can set the model id from any of the above providers, check [Groq API models](https://console.groq.com/docs/rate-limits) or [OpenAI models](https://platform.openai.com/docs/models):

 ```bash
 roast config --set-model-id <your-model-id>